rit09011983/airportSearch_mvvm/README.md

 # airportSearch_mvvm
-Search airport location on the basis of airport Json
+Search nearest airport on the basis of given search text from  airport Json

  Code structure : Use Xcode 10.2.1